Yoga Adityam

 Fight or Flight v.
 Rest and Digest

-Exercise programs in the West are usually designed to stimulate cardio activity, and when we engage in such exercises, our heart speeds up in conjunction with our breath and the ‘fight or flight’ response (also call hyper arousal or the acute stress response) gets activated.
+Exercise programs in the West are usually designed to stimulate cardio activity.
+When we engage in such exercises, our heart speeds up in conjunction with our breath and the ‘fight or flight’ response (also call hyper arousal or the acute stress response) gets activated.

 ‘Fight of flight’ is a hormonally triggered response that occurs within our body when we are facing a dangerous situation.
-For instance, if we are under physical attack of some kind, or running for our lives, symptoms of ‘fight or flight’ will manifest in our bodies.
-What’s most interesting that even thinking in a fearful way can trigger this response.
+For instance, if we are under a physical attack of some kind, or running for our lives, symptoms of ‘fight or flight’ will manifest in our bodies.
+What’s interesting is that even thinking a fearful thought, can in a way trigger this uncomfortable response.

-Walter Bradford Cannon came up with the theory of the ‘fight or flight’ syndrome by observing the physiology and behavior of animals when they are under threat.
+Walter Bradford Cannon came up with the theory of the ‘fight or flight’ syndrome by observing the physiology and behavior of animals when they were under threat.
 He states that animals respond to intimidation with over-stimulation of the sympathetic nervous system.
-During these episodes the adrenal medulla manufactures a variety of hormones that trigger the emission of catecholamines such as the hormones epinephrine (adrenaline) and norepinephrine.
-When under pressure, the animal is hyper alert, and in a matter of seconds it chooses to either fight or flee.
+During these episodes the adrenal medulla manufactures a variety of hormones that trigger the emission of catecholamines such as the hormones epinephrine (adrenaline) and norepinephrine, such production makes the animal be hipper alert.
+When under pressure, animals in a matter of seconds decide to either fight or flee.

-To understand better how this works, we can consider an interesting aspect of human anatomy.
+To understand better how this works in humans, we can consider an interesting aspect of our anatomy.
 Human beings have three distinct interrelated nervous systems:

 1) The autonomic nervous system